sttadic/car-rental-rest-api-tests/README.md

-## Car Rental REST API
+## Car Rental REST API + Tests

 A simple **RESTful API** for managing a car rental service, built with **Spring Boot**.
-This project provides endpoints to create, read, update and delete cars and bookings, and includes centralized exception handling for clean, consistent JSON error responses.
+This repository also includes **automated API tests** to validate the main endpoints and common error scenarios.

-### Features
+### API Features

 - Basic CRUD operations for cars and bookings
 - Booking management with start/end dates
 - Global exception handling using `@ControllerAdvice` for:
   - Business/validation errors (`IllegalArgumentException`)
   - Bean validation errors (`MethodArgumentNotValidException`)
-- Standardized API error responses in JSON
+- Standardized JSON error responses

+### Tests

+- API-level tests for core flows (cars, bookings) and validation/error handling
+- Designed to be runnable locally and in CI

 ### Tech Stack